Skip to content

 Wittman, Hannah. «Food Sovereignty: A New Rights Framework for Food and Nature?» Environment and Society, vol. 2, fasc.
 1, Settembre 2011, pp. 87–105,, https://doi.org/10.3167/ares.2011.020106.

 Adalgisa is a Marie Skłodowska Curie Doctoral Fellow at the Université libre de Bruxelles within the Horizon Europe GEM-DIAMOND project.
-Her doctoral project, supervised by François Foret (ULB), focuses on the food sovereignty narratives as tool for European legitimisation.
+Her doctoral project, supervised by François Foret (ULB) and Mark Thatcher (LUISS) focuses on the narrative of European food sovereignty as an instrument for EU legitimization.

 She holds a MA in International Affairs and a BA in International and Diplomatic Sciences from University of Bologna.
 During her academic career, she studied in France at ESSCA Business School, at KU-Leuven and finalised her research thesis abroad in Pennsylvania at Dickinson College.
 Thanks to her research interest on EU agri-food policies, European funding schemes and local knowledge management in the agricultural sector, she worked as Research Assistant at Farm Europe - Brussels based Think Tank.
 Previously, she was a Junior European Project Manager at NGO Alphabet Formation and a MAECI CRUI trainee for the Italian Embassy in Kenya.